 Taylor Meadows in Garibaldi Provincial Park

-In 2016 the trail was reasonably easy to hike through the quickly melting and tracked out snow in late May.
+Most years the trail will be reasonably easy to hike through the quickly melting and tracked out snow in late May.
+Other years will find you stuggling through the snow on the trail well into June.
 The main concerns are the shoe soaking sections of knee deep snow and the possibility of losing the snow covered trail and getting lost.
 The tracked out route keeps it relatively easy to follow, however for some this already exhausting trail, may become frustratingly painful to hike, and potentially dangerous.
 It is surprisingly easy to absentmindedly set out on a trail like this without adequate clothing and decent pre-planning.
 You can quickly find yourself soaked with sweat, drenched socks and find yourself approaching hypothermia.
 It is doubtful that any week of the year passes without hiking, skiing or snowshoeing occurring in this part of Garibaldi Provincial Park.
 And owing to the large numbers of visitors a few unprepared hikers are often seen.
 Best to assume it will be very cold near the end of the trail and being dry and warm makes a world of difference!

 Taylor Meadows is a beautiful campsite and alternative to the much busier Garibaldi Lake campsite.
 Located in between Garibaldi Lake and itself.
 It is reached from the same trailhead to Garibaldi Lake.
 There are 40 very nice tent platforms, toilets, a good water source and a food cache, all in the lush forest of Taylor Meadows with the distant view of Black Tusk.

-New this year, as of June 22nd 2016 reservations are required for camping at Garibaldi Lake campground and Taylor Meadows campground from June 29th-September 30th, 2016.
-Camping fees must be paid before entering the park.
+Reservations are required for camping at Garibaldi Lake campground and Taylor Meadows campground in the summer months Camping fees must be paid before entering the park.
 Before June 22nd pre-pay via before your trip.
 There are no cash payment options.
 You can pay online here..

 Generally Taylor Meadows is not a destination, but part of a circle route.
 For example, trailhead to Taylor Meadows, Taylor Meadows to Black Tusk or Panorama Ridge, then return via Garibaldi Lake.
 This makes for a long hike at 30k, which is why tenting at this perfectly beautiful, and perfectly located Taylor Meadows Campsite, is a great idea.
 The Garibaldi Park Rangers do frequent trail reports that can be found here.